Reparametrizations and metric structures in thermodynamic phase space: Statistical reparametrization

 We note that while $\phi$ and $\rho$ behave as scalar functions under the introduced reparametrization \eqref{reparametrize}, the statistical averages transform as the components of a one-form, see \eqref{fa}; thus we will drop the tilde notation from $\rho$ and $\phi$ altogether.
 In section \ref{sec:contact} we will analyze these transformation properties from a geometrical point of view and we will introduce another notion of reparametrization related to $\{E_a\}$ pertaining to a higher dimensional space.

 We close this section commenting on the idea of the reparametrizations considered here from a geometric point of view, with reference to the contents of the following sections.
 To this end, consider the TES of a physical system as an $n$-dimensional differential manifold $\mathcal{E}$ parametrized by a set of thermodynamic variables which can be either extensive or intensive, depending on the chosen thermodynamic potential.
 For definiteness, we have chosen the set of $n$ parameters serving as coordinates for $\mathcal{E}$ as the intensive variables $I^a$.
-The reparametrizations here introduced will be considered, from a geometrical point of view, as a change of coordinates in the thermodynamic manifold $\mathcal{E}$.
+The reparametrizations here introduced might be considered, from a geometrical point of view, as a change of coordinates in the thermodynamic manifold $\mathcal{E}$.
+Nevertheless, we must mention that the reparametrizations introduced in this work will be considered as diffeomorphisms on the TPS.
+From the geometric point of view, on the TPS all the variables are independent and it is only on the TES that they acquire a thermodynamic character.

+Furtheremore, in section \ref{sec:contact} we give an explicit and formal definition for the TES, the TPS and reparametrizations in terms of contact contact manifols and its coordinates.